 The kind of paper you are using

-Of course, this wouldn’t apply if you are going to send your resume via email or fax.
+Of course, this wouldn’t apply if you are going to send your resume via email.
 But if you are going to personally deliver your resume, I suggest that you print it in a quality paper.